Canonical ordering for graphs on the cylinder, with applications to periodic straight-line drawings on the flat cylinder and torus: Periodic drawings of cylindric triangulations

-{\bf Underlying forest and dual forest.} Given a cylindric triangulation $G$ (with boundary faces $B_1$ and $B_2$) endowed with a canonical ordering $\pi$, define the \emph{underlying forest} $F$ for $\pi$ as the oriented subgraph of $G$ where each vertex $v\in C(B_2)$ has outdegree $0$, and where each $v\notin C(B_2)$ has exactly one outgoing edge, which is connected to the adjacent vertex of $v$ of largest label in $\pi$.
-The forest $F$ can be computed on the fly during the shelling procedure: when treating a free vertex $v_k$, for each neighbour $v$ of $v_k$ such that $v\notin C_k$, add the edge $\{v,v_k\}$ to $F$, and orient it from $v$ to $v_k$.
-Since the edges are oriented in increasing labels, $F$ is an oriented forest; it spans all vertices of $G\backslash C(B_2)$ and has its roots on $C(B_2)$.
-The \emph{augmented map} $\widehat{G}$ is obtained from $G$ by adding a vertex $w_1$ inside $B_1$, a vertex $w_2$ inside $B_2$, and connecting all vertices around $B_1$ to $w_1$ and all vertices around $B_2$ to $w_2$ (thus triangulating the interiors of $B_1$ and $B_2$, see Fig.~\ref{fig:shelling} bottom middle).
-Define $\widehat{F}$ as $F$ plus all edges incident to $w_1$ and all edges incident to $w_2$.
-Define the \emph{dual forest} $F^*$ for $\pi$ as the graph formed by the vertices of $\widehat{G}^*$ (the dual of $\widehat{G}$) and by the edges of $\widehat{G}^*$ that are dual to edges not in $\widehat{F}$.
+{\bf Underlying forest and dual forest.} Given a cylindric simple triangulation $G$ (with no chordal edge at $\Cin$) endowed with a canonical ordering $\pi$, we define the \emph{underlying forest} $F$ for $\pi$ as the oriented subgraph of $G$ where each vertex $v\in \Cext$ has outdegree $0$, and where each $v\notin \Cext$ has exactly one outgoing edge, which is connected to the adjacent vertex $u$ of $v$ of largest label in $\pi$.
+The forest $F$ can be computed on the fly during the shelling procedure: when treating an admissible vertex $v_k$, for each neighbour $v$ of $v_k$ such that $v\notin C_k$, add the edge $\{v,v_k\}$ to $F$, and orient it from $v$ to $v_k$.
+Since the edges are oriented in increasing labels, $F$ is an oriented forest; it spans all vertices of $G$ and has its roots on $\Cext$.
+The \emph{augmented map} $\widehat{G}$ ($\widehat{G}$ has to be seen as a map on the sphere) is obtained from $G$ by adding a vertex $w_1$ inside $\Bin$, a vertex $w_2$ inside $\Bext$, and connecting all vertices around $\Bin$ to $w_1$ and all vertices around $\Bext$ to $w_2$ (thus triangulating the interiors of $\Bin$ and $\Bext$).
+We denote by $\widehat{F}$ the forest $F$ plus all edges incident to $w_1$ and all edges incident to $w_2$.
+The \emph{dual forest} $F^*$ for $\pi$ is defined as the graph formed by the vertices of $\widehat{G}^*$ (the dual of $\widehat{G}$) and by the edges of $\widehat{G}^*$ that are dual to edges not in $\widehat{F}$.
 Since $\widehat{F}$ is a spanning connected subgraph of $\widehat{G}$, $F^*$ is a spanning forest of $\widehat{G}^*$.
-Precisely, each of the trees (connected components) of $F^*$ is rooted at a vertex ``in front of'' each edge of $B_1$, and the edges of the tree can be oriented toward this root-vertex (see Fig.~\ref{fig:shelling} bottom right).
+Precisely, each of the trees (connected components) of $F^*$ is rooted at a vertex ``in front of'' each edge of $\Cin$, and the edges of the tree can be oriented toward this root-vertex, see Fig.~\ref{fig:shelling_triang} bottom right.
+Each edge $e^*$ of $F^*$ is in a certain tree-component $T^*$ rooted at a vertex $v_0$ in front of a certain edge of $\Cin$.
+Let $P$ be the path from $e^*$ to $v_0$ in $T^*$; $P$ is shortly called \emph{the path from $e^*$ to the root}.